 Adapter Display, on the other hand, was designed by an architect – a lover of symmetry, alignment, impact, and black colour.
 Its round shapes are rounder and its spiky parts, spikier.
 It remains casually uninvolved, but it has personality.
 It is tightly spaced for a striking impact in headlines.
 The display sizes also permit a wider range of usable weights.

 Parts of the same system, Adapter Display and Adapter Text were two separate sets of fonts.
 But we wanted to keep the system compact.
 So, we packed the whole range of weights, text and display size-specific variants, and even the italics into a single, lightweight variable font.
-Adapter currently supports Cyrillic, Greek, Hebrew, and Latin – with Arabic coming soon.
+Adapter currently supports Arabic, Cyrillic, Greek, Hebrew, and Latin.
 A simple, flexible solution.

 Art-direction and design (Latin): William Montrose